-On September 15, 2020, the U.S. Army Corps of Engineers published in the Federal Register its proposal to reissue the 52 existing nationwide permits (NWPs) and issue five new NWPs.
+On June 18, 2025, the U.S. Army Corps of Engineers (Corps) published in the Federal Register its proposal to reissue 56 existing nationwide permits (NWPs) and issue one new NWP.
+One NWP is not proposed for reissuance.

-Nationwide permits are general permits issued on a nationwide basis to streamline the authorization of activities that result in no more than minimal individual and cumulative adverse environmental effects.
+NWPs are general permits issued on a nationwide basis to streamline the authorization of activities that result in no more than minimal individual and cumulative adverse environmental effects.
 Many of the proposed NWPs require notification to the district engineer before commencing those activities, to ensure that the activities authorized by those NWPs cause no more than minimal individual and cumulative adverse environmental effects.

-National Issues Concerning the Proposed NWPs: The Federal Register notice is the public's opportunity to comment on the proposed NWPs, general conditions, and definitions.
-Comments on national issues relating to these NWPs should be submitted to docket number COE-2020-0002 at www.regulations.gov, or by email to nationwidepermits2020@usace.army.mil or by mail to Headquarters, U.S. Army Corps of Engineers, Directorate of Civil Works, ATTN: CECW-CO-R, 441 G Street, N.W., Washington, D.C.
-20314-1000.
-Instructions for submitting comments are provided in the September 15, 2020 Federal Register notice.
-Comments on the proposed NWPs are due by November 16, 2020.
+National Issues Concerning the Proposed NWPs:

-Regional Issues Concerning the Proposed NWPs, Including Regional Conditioning:
+The Federal Register notice is the public's opportunity to comment on the proposed NWPs, general conditions, and definitions.
+Comments on national issues relating to these NWPs should be submitted to docket number COE-2025-0002 at www.regulations.gov, or by email to 2026nationwidepermits@usace.army.mil or by mail to U.S. Army Corps of Engineers, Attn: CECW-CO-R, 441 G Street NW, Washington, DC 20314-1000.
+Instructions for submitting comments are provided in the June 18, 2025 Federal Register notice.
+Comments on the proposed NWPs are due by July 18, 2025.

-Division Engineers are authorized to add regional conditions specific to the needs and/or requirements of a particular region or state.
+Regional Issues Concerning the Proposed NWPs, Including Regional Conditioning: Division engineers are authorized to add regional conditions specific to the needs and/or requirements of a particular region or state.
 Regional conditions are an important mechanism to help ensure that the adverse environmental effects of activities authorized by the NWPs are no more than minimal, both individually and cumulatively.
-Division Engineers may also suspend or revoke specific NWPs in certain geographic areas (e.g., states or watersheds) or high-value aquatic systems where the adverse environmental effects caused by activities authorized by those NWPs may be more than minimal.
-An enclosure for this public notice (Enclosure 1) are the proposed regional conditions currently under consideration by the Seattle District for Washington State.
-The Seattle District is seeking comments on the proposed regional conditions and seeking comments on the need for additional regional conditions, including the need for regional conditions previously authorized in connection with the NWPs issued in 2017, to help ensure that the adverse environmental effects of activities authorized by the proposed NWPs are no more than minimal, individually and cumulatively.
-Unless otherwise noted, all proposed regional conditions listed on this enclosure are applicable for activities in Washington State.
-Comments on regional issues relating to the proposed NWPs and proposed regional conditions should be sent to NWP-SeattleTeam@usace.army.mil; include on the subject line of the email "Comments on 2020 NWP Regional Conditions" or via regular mail 4735 E. Marginal Way South, Seattle, Washington, 98124.
-Comments relating to regional conditions are due by November 15, 2020.
+Division engineers may also suspend or revoke specific NWPs in certain geographic areas (e.g., states or watersheds) or high-value aquatic systems where the adverse environmental effects caused by activities authorized by those NWPs may be more than minimal.
+An enclosure (Enclosure 1) for this public notice lists the proposed regional conditions currently under consideration by the Northwest Division for Washington state.
+The Seattle District is seeking comments on the proposed regional conditions and seeking commental effects of activities authorized by the proposed NWPs are no more than minimal, individually and cumulatively.
+Unless otherwise noted, all proposed regional conditions listed on this enclosure are applicable for activities in Washington state.
+Comments on regional issues relating to the proposed NWPs and proposed regional conditions should be sent to NWP-SeattleTeam@usace.army.mil; include on the subject line of the email "Comments on 2026 NWP Regional Conditions" or via regular mail to U.S. Army Corps of Engineers, 4735 E. Marginal Way S, Bldg 1202, Attn: Regulatory, Seattle, Washington, 98134-2388.
+Comments relating to regional conditions are due by August 2, 2025.
 Similar public notices proposing regional conditions in other regions or states are being published concurrently by other division or district offices.
 After the final NWPs are issued, the final regional conditions will be issued after they are approved by the Division Commander.